jmcaffee/parse_decision/README.md

 ### Rake Task Usage

-The rake task can be included in a rakefile by requiring parsedecision like so:
+The rake task can be included in a rakefile by requiring parse_decision like so:

-    require 'parsedecision'
+    require 'parse_decision'

 and called as: